cheriangeorge/System-Commands-course/Week8.md

 |	RAID 6	|	4	|	Block-level striping with dual distributed parity	|	2 drive failures tolerated, read is n times faster, write is n-2 times faster	|

 * Explanation
   - RAID 0 - You are using 2 disks as 1.
 Half of one file is stored on 2 disks.
 Doubles speed of access of a file.
 Write Speed is 2x and Read Speed is 2x for 2 disks.
+If there are n disks in RAID 0 equivalent storage is size of minimum disk * n.
   - RAID 1 - Any piece of the file is written to both the disks.
 Reading is 2x but writing is n-1.
 People tend to use RAID 1 for OS alone.
   - RAID 5 - When you have more than 3 disks.
-Data is written to more than ne disk.
+Data is written to more than one disk.
 If one fails nothing is lost.
   - RAID 6 - Parity over 2 disks.
 If 2 disks fail you still have all your data.
   - Most of the hardware supprts hot-swap.
   - Useable capacity is less than the actual capacity
   - For storage people use RAID 5 or RAID 6.
 * Demo
   - `df -h` to check system storage
+  - WHich RAID configuration to use to improve read performance and sustain at least one disk failure without losing data ?
+RAID 4, RAID 6.